Guide to Ants and Termites

 First, what are we looking at here?

-The first and most important thing a pest professional will do is to determine what substance you’re seeing actually is.
-Drywood Termite dropping is often mistaken for dirt.
-This particular variety of termite will create very small holes in areas where they are feeding and eject the colony’s fecal matter through these openings.
+First and foremost it’s important to accurately identify what the material is that’s appearing in your house.
+Drywood Termite droppings are often mistaken for dirt.
+This particular variety of termite creates very small holes in areas where they are feeding and eject the colony’s fecal matter through these openings.
 The reoccurring presence of termite fecal pellets is a sure sign of infestation.
 To determine whether or not what is occurring is from Drywood Termites, look closely at the substance.
 If the material is uniform and consistent in size and shape, unlike sand or dirt, and without various other material mixed in, there is a strong likelihood you have a termite problem.
 However, if the material is simply dirt.
 Ants may be bringing debris into the house or building a nest inside the wall, causing dirt to accumulate near the baseboards.